thunderbird/thunderbird-android/docs/engineering/technical-designs/0003-global-database.md

 6. Establish the durable cutover state and switch repository bindings to the global implementation.
 7. Remove confirmed legacy database and attachment artifacts.

+The import writes folder and message identifier mappings before importing dependents.
+After all message records for an account are available, it builds cross-folder `ThreadId` memberships from their threading headers and records the legacy folder-local thread-root mappings before rewriting threaded-list and cache values.
+It then validates all rewritten relationships before the global database is published.
+It translates serialized pending-command folder references to `FolderId` or to the chosen internal mapping before the command is eligible to execute.
+It also accepts supported pre-cutover message references, such as notification or activity references containing `(AccountId, legacyFolderId, UID)`, through the compatibility mapping until that support is intentionally retired.
+Newly created references use the global identifier model.

 Before step 6, global data is not visible to normal mail code.
 Any failure before that step keeps legacy storage authoritative.
 A later retry starts with a new unpublished import.
 A cleanup failure after cutover leaves global storage authoritative and records the remaining cleanup work.